8r0wn13/hacker101_ctf/Hackyholidays CTF.md

-# Y2FuIHlvdSByZWNvbj8/
+# Hackyholidays CTF

 ## Description
-This write up will show how to solve the CTF for "Y2FuIHlvdSByZWNvbj8/"
+This write up will show how to solve the CTF for "Hackyholidays CTF"

 **Difficulty:** Moderate